Meet Our Team and Directors

 Ara Manzanillo relies on a small and dedicated staff for our day-to-day operations.
 The staff is composed of young local community leaders that have been with the project for several years.
 They have been trained in bird husbandry, forestry, tree climbing skills, and community outreach activities.
 Throughout the year staff are joined by dozens of volunteers from around the world who learn about the birds in their care, and monitor them in the wild.
 Learn more about our wonderful staff below:

-Duaro Mayorga Hernández - Manzanillo Site Manager
+Duaro Mayorga Hernández - Avian Program Director

-Erin Paulson - Administrative Assistant
+Erin Paulson - Environmental Education Director

-Marcelo Morales - Staff
+Marcelo Morales - Field Educator & Conservation Guide

 Marcelo was born and raised in Talamanca and has a deep connection with the nature and culture of the region.
 With experience in tourism and a Technical Executive English Program certification, Marcelo is currently pursuing a degree in Sustainable Tourism Management at UNED.